Nayjest/di-hub/README.md

 ## Testing

-This application bundled with unit tests (PHPUnit).
+This package bundled with unit tests (PHPUnit).

 1) Install nayjest/di-hub as stand-alone project